Our Restaurant and Accommodation will be open from 18th July.

 We offer dog friendly accommodation and welcome well behaved four legged friends.

-All our menus reflect the very best of seasonally available local produce and bring about a fusion of modern and traditional culinary styles.
+All our menus reflect the very best of seasonally available local ingredients and bring about a fusion of modern and traditional culinary styles.
 If perhaps you prefer a simple bar meal, drink, and convivial chat, join us in our cosy bar featuring an open fire during those colder months.

 With three different dining areas, there is a place for everyone to eat, from an informal dining experience to the more formal dining room, or choose a snack in the bar.
+We also offer private dining facilities.

 Whether relaxing after a day of shooting, fishing, or sightseeing, our Lounge Bar is a wonderful place to catch up with friends, over a wee dram, or to let the day unfold.
+Or for something different, check out our specialty cocktails.

 Lose yourself amongst the spectacular scenery of the Scottish Borders and experience a wonderful array of things to see and do.
 Soak up the history of an abbey, castle, museum, garden or stately home.